MajjiJayesh/Drones_S5_AB10/README.md

 </p>

 <h2 align="center">
-Differential Flatness and Quaternion-Based Trajectory Tracking of a Quadrotor
+Trajectory Tracking for a Multicopter under a Quaternion Representation
 </h2>